Castle Hill, Filleigh: Ebrington Tower

-This was built in 1992 by Lady Margaret Fortescue, on the site of the former Sham Village, in memory of her only brother Viscount Ebrington, who was killed in action with the Royal Scots Greys at the Battle of El Alamein in Egypt, in 1942, aged 21, and whose mural memorial marble tablet can be seen in the Fortescue Chapel in Filleigh Church.
+The Ebrington Tower was built in 1992 by Lady Margaret Fortescue on the site of the former Sham Village.
+The tower was built in memory of her only brother Viscount Ebrington, 21, who was killed in 1942 in action with the Royal Scots Greys at the Battle of El Alamein in Egypt, and whose mural memorial marble tablet can be seen in the Fortescue Chapel in Filleigh Church.
 Due to his loss, on the death of his father the 5th Earl in 1958, the family titles passed by law to the latter's younger brother, but in the absence of an entail, the Castle Hill and Weare Giffard estates he was free to bequeath to his two daughters.
 The tower, made from local stone, consists of three stories and is crenellated on top.
 It was designed by Hal Moggridge who had organised much of the reparatory landscaping work following the great storm of 1990, and was built by Graham Davey.

 Descent to Countess of Arran

 The last Earl Fortescue to own Castle Hill was Hugh Fortescue, 5th Earl Fortescue (1888–1958) who died in June 1958, aged 70.
 As he had no surviving male issue he was succeeded in the earldom by his younger brother, Denzil Fortescue, 6th Earl Fortescue.
 However the 5th Earl bequeathed Castle Hill, his principal seat, to his elder surviving daughter, Lady Margaret Fortescue (born 1923).
 Lady Margaret had married in 1948 Bernard van Cutsem, and had issue.
-It is now the home of her daughter Eleanor, Countess of Arran (b.
-1949), who married on 28 September 1974 Arthur Gore, 9th Earl of Arran (b.
-1938).
+It is now the home of her daughter Eleanor, Countess of Arran (born 1949), who married on 28 September 1974 Arthur Gore, 9th Earl of Arran (born 1938).
 She was awarded the MBE in the Queen's Birthday Honours 2008.
 They have two daughters, Lady Laura Duckworth-Chad and Lady Lucy Fortescue-Gore.